Librarika/manual/docs/users.md

 To add a user, please follow the below steps:

 * Please go to the `Users` section from the `Manage` dropdown menu.
-* Click on `Add New User` button and a create user form will be appeared like below.
+* Click on `New User` button and a create user form will be appeared like below.

 	![Users add user form](img/users-add-user-form.png)